kallisti5/chevybolt/README.md

 * 2019, 2020 both have a differing part number for the display.
   * It could be minor mechanical differences however?
 * The Bolt EV service manual is the same? per GM for 2017-2019 so the pinouts may be identical?

-### Radio Reboot

-If your head unit becomes locked up, press and hold "skip forward" and "home" for 5 seconds.

 ### Radio Firmware Updates